 When it comes to dividends, eToro is a one-stop-shop for aspiring and seasoned traders alike.
 With a robust dividends payment system and unique features not found anywhere else, eToro makes it easy to profit and prosper from dividend trading.

 In this guide, we’ll take a look at:

 Before we get started take a look at our other eToro guides:

 Yes, eToro pays dividends on a range of instruments including Stocks, ETFs, Real Assets and Indices that pay a dividend.
 Unlike most brokers, eToro also pays dividends on CFDs.
 Dividends are paid into or removed from your account balance depending on the position you hold.

 A quick note on Real Assets – Dividends are only paid on Non-leveraged ‘Buy' positions for Stocks, ETFs & cryptocurrencies.

 The way eToro pays dividends depends on the positions you hold in:

-Real Assets – In order to receive a dividend payment, you must have held the position before the market closes 2 days before the ex-dividend date (Date of Record).
+Real Assets – To receive a dividend payment, you must have held the position before the market closes two days before the ex-dividend date (Date of Record).

 eToro dividends are usually paid out overnight.
 They are calculated automatically as refunds and then added to your profits.
 In case you had eToro fees from holding the stock, the refunds will reduce the accrued fees.

 Copy Dividends, on the other hand, allows you to benefit from the same profits as the traders you're mimicking.
-If the superstar trader that you're copying has made some big profits after a couple of weeks and decides to withdraw, then a commensurate amount will be removed from your copycat allocation, i.e. the amount you've allocated to the trader.
+Suppose the superstar trader that you're copying has made some big profits after a couple of weeks and decides to withdraw.
+In that case, a proportional amount will be removed from your copycat allocation, i.e. the amount you've allocated to the trader.